VibhavanSB/LLMApp-CramBot/README.md

 🛡️ Safety & Limitations

 - Guardrails: Inputs > 300 characters are rejected.
 Phrases like "ignore previous instructions" trigger a refusal.
+Context material is limited to character count between 50 and 50,000.

 - Limit: The context window is currently limited to the top 2 relevant chunks from the provided chapter.